Astrabit-ST/Luminol/README.md

 - [@Speak2Erase](https://github.com/Speak2Erase): Luminol's main contributor
 - [@somedevfox](https://github.com/somedevfox): Occasional contributor and creator of rsgss (a sister project of Luminol)
-- [@Lionmeow](https://github.com/Lionmeow) designer of Luminol's icon
+- [@Lionmeow](https://github.com/Lionmeow) designer of Luminol's icon and Lumi

 ## RGSS version support

 Luminol is compatible only with **RGSS1** for now.
 RGSS2 & 3 use different tileset formats which Luminol does not support.
 There are plans to support them in the future, though.
 Lily (Luminol's main contributor) does not have a copy of VX or VX Ace yet, so until then Luminol is focused on RGSS1.
-If you want, [you can buy her a copy](https://steamcommunity.com/id/lily-panpan/) [or send her a crack idc](discord://-/users/351871502460649485).
+If you want, [you can buy her a copy](https://steamcommunity.com/id/lily-panpan/) [or send her a crack](discord://-/users/351871502460649485).

 Luminol, however will have compatibility modes for various RGSS1 compatible runtimes, usually enabling extra features.
 Compatibility: